Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Array Geometry Optimization

 To solve this problem, we will consider the variables sequentially.
 We begin by considering $\alpha$ and $\gamma$ and taking the derivative of $f(\alpha,\gamma, M_{ \rm v},M_{\rm h})$ with respect to $\gamma$.
 The derivative is given in \eqref{aperturederivative} at the bottom of the next page.

 {

 }

 The derivative is zero if $\gamma=\alpha=0.5$, which can be shown to be a minimum.
 If $\alpha \neq 0.5$, then the derivative will be zero at another $\gamma$-value.
-However, since the derivative with respect to $\alpha$ has the shape as \eqref{aperturederivative}, the symmetry implies that $\gamma=\alpha=0.5$ is the solution.
+However, since the derivative with respect to $\alpha$ has the shape in \eqref{aperturederivative}, stated on the text page, the symmetry implies that $\gamma=\alpha=0.5$ is the solution.
 This means that to minimize the total aperture length, the two arrays should have identical sizes.
 The intuition is that if we shorten one array, the length of the array will increase disproportionately due to the multiplication in \eqref{eq_decompose1}--\eqref{eq_decompose2}.

 If we substitute $\alpha=\gamma=0.5$ into \eqref{aperturecalc}, we obtain

 Since $M_{\rm v} = M/M_{\rm h}$ is needed to satisfy the constraint, we can substitute this into \eqref{func_value_mhmv} to eliminate $M_{\rm v}$.
 The derivative with respect to $M_{\rm h}$ can be written as in \eqref{funcwrtMh}, and it equals zero when $M_{\rm h}=\sqrt{M}$.
 This can be shown to be a minimum.
 Consequently, the solution to the optimization problem \eqref{eq:aperture-problem} is $M_{\rm v}= M/M_{\rm h}=\sqrt{M}$ and $\alpha=\gamma=0.5$.